Publié par Paolo Petrini

 Monaco is a fascinating place, both for its uniqueness and its extraordinary status.
 Nestled along the French Riviera, this glamorous principality intrigues travelers who, whether they arrive by land, sea or air, often ask themselves the same questions: "Is Monaco a country? or "Is Monaco part of France?"
 Others, captivated by its exceptional setting, wonder: "Where is Monaco? and "How big is Monaco?" ».

 Located between the French municipalities of Cap-d'Ail, Beausoleil and Roquebrune-Cap-Martin, Monaco enjoys a strategic location on the Mediterranean, just 8 kilometres from the Italian border and close to Nice.
-Although the territory is landlocked by France, Monaco is a sovereign state whose independence has been recognized since the Franco-Monegasque Treaty of 1861.
-This treaty ensured Monaco not only its sovereignty, but also free movement with France, reinforcing the attractiveness of the principality.
+Although the territory was landlocked by France, Monaco retained its status as a sovereign state thanks to the Franco-Monegasque Treaty of 1861, which guaranteed it independence and free movement with France, thus strengthening the attractiveness of the principality.
 This openness, combined with an exceptional living environment, makes Monaco a popular place for visitors, residents and investors from all over the world.

 The answer is an undeniable yes: Monaco is a sovereign state with its own government, administrative institutions, and well-defined borders.
 Although this microstate is entirely landlocked by France, its status as an independent state is internationally recognized and reinforced by official agreements.
 One of the key moments of this independence was the Franco-Monegasque Treaty of 1861, which consolidated the sovereignty of the principality and established the foundations of close relations with its neighbour.